john-zou/coder-community/README.md

   - Expose more of Visual Studio Code's functionality in the code collab editor, such as language options
   - Use a more robust solution for code collaboration that gracefully handles 'merge conflicts' that can result from poor connectivity etc
     - We looked into [Convergence server](https://github.com/convergencelabs/convergence-server), but it takes 5GB of RAM to run, which is 4GB over our AWS EC2 memory capacity.
+  - Implement read-states for messages, and create a notifications/new messages system

 - Performance / scalability improvements:
   - GraphQL: we used REST (HTTP endpoints) for the majority of our operations because using Express and REST was one of the requirements of the project.
 However, as a social network, we would benefit greatly by switching to GraphQL instead, which would also enable us to have more optimized mobile experiences.